v-srirama/12778-Project/README.md

-# 12778-Project : Measuring static and dynamic loading on a surface
+# Title: Measuring static and dynamic loading on a surface
 # Group members (Andrew ID)